What Is Being In Hypnosis?

-The first step is understanding your different brain frequencies.
-We all have five brain frequencies (Beta, Alpha, Theta, Delta and Gamma), and each frequency is measured in cycles per second (Hz) and has its own set of characteristics representing a specific level of brain activity and a unique state of consciousness.
+The first step is understanding your different brainwave frequencies.
+We all have these brainwave frequencies (Beta, Alpha, Theta, Delta and Gamma), and each frequency is measured in cycles per second (Hz) and has its own set of characteristics representing a specific level of brain activity and a unique state of consciousness.

 People often mistakenly think that being hypnotized means being asleep and that one can be made to do things while they are sleeping.
 This is false.
-Hypnosis takes place in the Alpha and Theta brain wave state which I will describe in order below.
+Hypnosis takes place in the Alpha and Theta brain wave state which are described in order below.